- The User Input node collects the user query.

 Use with LLM Nodes

-To use the retrieval results to answer user questions in an LLM node:-
+To use the retrieval results as context in an LLM node:-

-(Optional) If the LLM supports vision capabilities, enable Vision to allow it to interpret image attachments in the
+Optional: If the LLM is vision-capable, enable Vision so it can process image attachments in the retrieval results.